 2.1.
 Study design

 Archival formalin fixed paraffin embedded (FFPE) tissue from parathyroidectomies, carried out as part of routine MEN 1 patient management at the Royal Hobart Hospital (RHH), were used following approval from the Human Research Ethics Committee (H0006838 MEN1, Tasmania).
-Samples from 23 patients with MEN 1 or sporadic PHPT were included.
-Multiple parathyroid FFPE blocks were available for some patients, resulting in a total of 46 MEN1 parathyroid tissue samples.
-DNA isolated from these blocks was used for methylation analysis.
-FFPE parathyroid tissue from six patients (n = 8 blocks) with sporadic PHPT were included for comparison.
+A total of 54 samples from 23 patients with MEN 1 or sporadic PHPT were included in our study.
+Multiple parathyroid FFPE blocks were available for some patients, resulting in a total of 46 parathyroid samples for MEN1 mutation carriers.
+FFPE parathyroid tissue from a further six patients, (N = 8 blocks), with sporadic PHPT were included for comparison.

 The following clinical parameters were collected, with blood results at a time point as close to the operation as possible; age at PHPT diagnosis, age at parathyroid resection, parathyroid hormone level, ionised calcium level (ICa) and corrected calcium level (CCa).
 For each patient, a measure of relative disease severity was calculated by expression of normalised CCa/PTH ratio.
 This value was expressed as 10-Cca/PTH so that higher ratios indicate relatively more severe PHPT.